StevenTammen/bibledocs.org/content/discussion/central-baptist-warner-robins/longer-topical-studies/how-to-discern-the-voice-of-god/does-the-voice-agree-with-the-bible/_index.md

 {{< properties

-stags="Satan > Was and/or controlled the serpent of Genesis 3"
+stags="Satan > Was and/or controlled the serpent of Genesis 3 | Faith > Is trusting in God and His promises | Bible > Is God's message of truth to humanity"

 >}}